Wuling Starlight: Overview

-Powertrains
+Powertrain

 The Starlight is available in either fully electric or plug-in hybrid forms.
 The battery electric version is powered by a 100. kW electric motor and an LFP battery of either 41.9 kWh or 54.3 kWh capacities, achieving a CLTC range rating of 410. or 510. km, respectively.
 Maximum speed is limited to 150 km/h.

-The plug-in hybrid Starlight's combustion-electric drive uses a 106 hp 1.5-liter naturally-aspirated gasoline engine, and the maximum speed of the entire unit is limited to 150 km/h.
+The plug-in hybrid Starlight's combustion-electric drive uses a 106 hp 1.5-liter naturally-aspirated petrol engine, and the maximum speed of the entire unit is limited to 150 km/h.